Siege of Ostend: School and art of war

+With Ostend being supplied from the sea, regular siege warfare techniques were infeasible.
+The royal army's military engineers were forced to devise new methods to facilitate the capture of the town.
+The Italian architect Pompeo Targone had many devices designed for this purpose but in the end they were largely ineffective.
 According to American historian John Lothrop Motley and others, the siege of Ostend became progressively known as a 'great academy' in which the science and the art of war taught by the most skilful practitioners to all of Europe.
 Many names were given to the siege by pamphlets such as Military school of Europe, War College and the New Troy.